How I Saved My Mother’s Life

 Enter the Dragon

-For well over a decade, I’ve been sending people to Dr. Fred Hui, an integrative physician who offers a unique blend of Eastern and Western medicine.
-Unlike most conventional doctors, Dr. Hui takes time with his patients to address the root cause of disease, not just the symptoms.
+For over a decade, I’ve been sending people to Dr. Fred Hui, an integrative physician who offers a unique blend of Eastern and Western medicine.
+Unlike most conventional doctors, Dr. Hui takes time with his patients to address the root causes of disease, not just the symptoms.

-I won’t get into the specifics in terms of treatment, but needless to say, it took time, effort, and lots of money to get the job done, but the job got done!
-Sure, it could have been a free ride if my mom took the conventional route the whole way, but as you’re about to discover, you often get what you pay for.
+I won’t go into detail about the treatment protocol, but let’s just say it took serious time, effort, and a significant financial investment to get the job done, but the job got done!
+Sure, it could have been a “free ride” if my mom took the conventional route the whole way, but as you’re about to discover, you often get what you pay for.

 A Moment of Silence

-Just as it hit noon, my cell phone rang.
+Just as the clock struck noon, my phone rang.
 It was my mother.

 “Hey mom, how are you doing?”